CEZ Laminar flow reactor

 Features & Benefits

-- Determination of the residence time distribution of a Plug Flow reactor
+- Determination of residence time distribution of a Laminar flow reactor

-- Study of the reactor response to different perturbations:
+- Study of the reactor response to inlet perturbations: step change

 - Effect of flow rate and feed concentration on the determination of flow pattern